 BREBIS BLEANEY – Born in London in 1915 he won a scholarship to WCS and the grounding in Science he received at the School enabled him to secure entrance to St, John’s College Oxford, in 1934.
 He was a member of an elite group working in the Clarendon Laboratory during the Second World War on the development of microwave techniques for radar.
 At the end of the war he realised that these techniques could be further applied and lead world wide development in the new field of electron paramagnetic resonance of solids.
 (Microwave technology!)

-Born in Camberwell on 1st April 1928, he has been fending off April Fools jokes ever since!
+Born in Camberwell on 1st April 1928, he fended off April Fools jokes for the next 89 years!
 Bunny entered WCS, at an extraordinary time in history.
-Bunny's first day at WCS was 1st September 1939, just two days before war was declared.
+Bunny’s first day at WCS was 1st September 1939, just two days before war was declared.
 He arrived in Palace Street to be immediately evacuated to Edenbridge, Kent.
-Fortunately Bunny was taken in by a loving family, the descendants of whom he is still in touch with today.
+Fortunately Bunny was taken in by a loving family, the descendants of whom he remained in touch with throughout his life.
 Later in the war, with the new threat from flying bombs, the School moved to Exmouth in Devon.
 Bunny returned to the bomb scarred WCS with the School for the autumn term of 1945 and spent the last year of his time at WCS in Palace Street.

 Sir JAMES CASSELS – A pupil at WCS from 1887, he began his working career as a press reporter in the gallery at the House of Commons.
 He qualified at the bar in 1908 and became an MP in 1922.
 He was appointed a High Court Judge in 1939 and knighted.
 He died at the age of 96 in 1972.